Written By Katie Surfleet from Hiatt Magical Vacations

 When I started my own family in Indiana, I wanted to instill that same love of the great outdoors in my son.
 We did our first family camping trip when my son was 5, and we also fell in love with the beautiful Indiana State Parks from that point forward.
 7 years later, and we are still going strong with the camping.
 We initially started off with tent camping, but we have since invested in a Jayco X213 travel trailer that we have been enjoying for the last few years.
 There is no wrong way to camp!
 Find your style and go with it!
 All that matters is that you are having fun and creating wonderful memories.
 Camping is a wonderful multi-generational activity that can be enjoyed by all ages and abilities.

-Every year, my family invests in an annual Indiana State Park Permit, since we visit the parks so frequently throughout the year.
-You can purchase a permit at any of the 32 State Park property locations across the state.
+Every year, my family invests in an annual Indiana State Park Pass, since we visit the parks so frequently throughout the year.
+You can purchase a pass/permit at any of the 32 State Park property locations across the state.
 State Park permits can also be purchased online at this link.

 My son and I purchase one for my husband every year at Christmas, so it can be enjoyed throughout the upcoming year.
 Did you know that camping is available year-round at Indiana State Parks?
 If you plan to camp during the winter, be sure to check out these tips offered on the DNR’s website.